JordanMarr/SqlHydra/README.md

 ## Generating Multiple TOML Files

-It is also possible to have more than one .toml file.
+It is also possible to have more than one .toml file in the same project.
 By default, SqlHydra will create a .toml file named after the version of SqlHydra used.
 For example, running `dotnet sqlhydra-sqlite` will generate `sqlhydra-sqlite.toml`.

 However, you can also specify a name for your .toml file: `dotnet sqlhydra-sqlite "Shared.toml"` This can be useful for various use cases, such as:
 * data migrations where you want to generate types for a source and a target database.
-* generating a records-only file for a `Shared` Fable project.
+* generating record types with different schema/table filters in separate files.

 ## Supported Frameworks